 UNT's Committee on Prevention & Education on Sexual Assault & Intimate Partner Violence

-The Dean of Students Office and the Student Government Association have coordinated a University-wide committee involving faculty, staff and students to work on programs, education and prevention efforts for our community on Sexual Assault and Intimate Partner Violence.
-Denton County and City of Denton are also involved in helping in this endeavor.
-We invite any UNT Community member to get involved by emailing the Survivor Advocate at Renee LeClaire McNamara.
-The committee is broken into eight subcommittees:
+This is a university-wide committee involving faculty, staff, students, and community members to work on programs, education and prevention efforts for our community on Sexual Assault and Intimate Partner Violence.
+We invite any UNT community member to get involved by emailing the Survivor Advocate at SurvivorAdvocate@unt.edu.

 Guidelines for University Employees